AvanRocks/pdfbook2/README.md

 ## EXAMPLES

-    To simply create a booklet from input.pdf you can use
+    To simply create a non-foldable booklet from input.pdf you can use

         pdfbook2 input.pdf